arturdryomov/pages/content/posts/2018-12-13-designing-errors.md

 Fun fact — the area of
 [the Java island](https://en.wikipedia.org/wiki/Java) is 138 793 km²,
 [the Kotlin island](https://en.wikipedia.org/wiki/Kotlin_Island) occupies 15 km².
-Of course it is blanatly incorrect to compare languages based on same-named island areas.
+Of course, it is blatantly incorrect to compare languages based on same-named island areas.
-At the same time it brings things in perspective.
+At the same time, it brings things in perspective.
 Java is the cornerstone of the JVM platform.
 The platform itself overshadows everything it hosts:
 Groovy, Ceylon, Scala, Clojure and Kotlin.
 It is the foundation and it brings a lot to the table — error handling is no exception (pun intended).